App Development

 So, how do you know it's time to implement an upgrade?
 We’ve compiled the Mobile App Health Check below with some of WillowTree’s most effective indicators of mobile app health.
 Whether you’re long overdue for an evaluation or have recently launched a new feature, running these diagnostics can help you understand your product backlog and prioritize your mobile app development roadmap.

-And if you or your team don’t have the bandwidth to track down all this data, say no more: reach out, and our team will run the assessment for you.
+And if your team doesn’t have the bandwidth to track down all this data, we can run the assessment for you.

-First, take a fresh look at data and KPIs that are easy to access and use these to understand how your app is actually doing in the wild.
+Kick off your Mobile App Health Check by taking a fresh look at data and KPIs that are easy to access.
+Use this information to understand how your app is actually doing in the wild.

 1. Evaluate your app store optimization status